 To find out more about our article creation and review process, check out our editorial guidelines.

-Are you stuck trying to turn off your baseboard heater?
+Are you stuck trying to turn off your electric or hot water baseboard heater?

 Unfortunately, baseboard heaters, just like any other electronic device, are prone to fail.
 I know how annoying it can be to have this happen, especially when you paid a hefty sum for it.

 If your baseboard heater won’t turn off, you’ll need to check your thermostat and check valve because they may be damaged.
 But, don’t worry, keep reading to learn how to solve this issue and turn off your baseboard heater safely.

 Before diving into how to turn the baseboard heaters off, let’s first examine the reasons why they are not turned off in the first place.

 Why Your Baseboard Heaters Won’t Turn Off

 Normally, your baseboard heater is supposed to turn off automatically.
 However, if it keeps running even after attempting to turn it off, there’s a very good chance your thermostat is malfunctioning.